-By 'being safe', we expect all students to behave in a safe way and utilise the information that they are given for example, by not smoking.
-All students have the right to feel safe.
+By 'being safe', we expect all students to behave in a safe way for example; be alert, listen to instructions, be in the right place at the right time adhering to the school timetable and home school agreement.
+All students and staff have the right to feel safe.

-Links to other policies:
+Links to other policies

-It is important that this policy is read in conjuction with other policies
+It is important that this policy is read in conjunction with other policies such as the following: